cloudify-cosmo/getcloudify.org/guide/3.1/plugin-cloudstack.md

 pageord: 650
 ---
 {%summary%}The CloudStack plugin allows users to use a CloudStack based cloud infrastructure for deploying services and applications.
-For more information about CloudStack, please refer to: [cloudstack.apache.org/](http://cloudstack.apache.org/).{%endsummary%}
+For more information about CloudStack, please refer to [cloudstack.apache.org](http://cloudstack.apache.org/).{%endsummary%}

 # Plugin Requirements